Scarborough railway station, New South Wales: Heritage listing

 Scarborough Railway Station – including its platforms, platform buildings and out-of-room – is of historical significance for its role as a transport hub for the village of Scarborough since 1915, and its historical links to the earlier station locations.
 Scarborough Railway Station is also of historical significance for its association with the development of Scarborough as a tourist resort since the early 20th century.
 Scarborough Railway Station is of aesthetic significance as an intact group of railway structures dating from the 1915 duplication of the Illawarra line, which are good representative standard platform buildings of this period.

 Scarborough railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Scarborough Railway Station, relocated in 1915 to its current location, is of historical significance for its role as a transport hub and its association with the development of the village of Scarborough as a tourist resort, as well as demonstrating the duplication of the Illawarra line in 1915.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-Scarborough Railway Station is of aesthetic significance as an intact group of railway structures dating from the 1915 duplication of the Illawarra line, which are representative standard platform buildings of this period.
+Scarborough Railway Station is of major significance as an intact group of railway structures dating from the 1915 duplication of the Illawarra line, which are representative standard platform buildings of this period.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The place has the potential to contribute to the local community's sense of place, and can provide a connection to the local community's past.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The 1915 platform buildings and out-of-room at Scarborough Railway Station are good representative examples of railway station buildings of this period, built to standard designs.
 Scarborough Railway Station is a fine representative railway station with early standard brick island platform buildings.
 There are 12 stations on the Illawarra line with examples of this type of platform building (other examples at Banksia, Bulli, Carlton, Coledale, Erskineville, Helensburgh, Kiama, Mortdale, Rockdale, Sydenham and Wollongong).
 The platform building at Scarborough is virtually identical to the platform building at Helensburgh, though the building at Helensburgh is unique in being curved.